WilliamCMajor/mysql-blog/README.txt

 Used MySQL command to do data fetch, update, insert, and delete.

-The edit box includes title, content, and emoji insertion.
+The editor box includes title, content, auto-generate date, and emoji insertion.

 Developed on Heroku and using ClearDB.